yosemitebandit/redream/readme.md

 ### Example dreams

-* went to a party people were throwing hats like frisbees, people were flying up the houseboat stairs
+* went to a party people were throwing hats like frisbees, people were flying up the houseboat stairs (keywords: frisbees, stairs, spirals)
-** keywords: frisbees, stairs, spirals
+* I had a dream where I was watching myself in the mirror and I started to age right in front of my face.
+My hair turned white and my face wrinkled.
+It wasn't scary but it was strange (keywords: myself mirror watching age front face hair white face wrinkled scary strange)